Mobilecode-Studio/Site/README.md

 - Markdown preview support
 - Extension support
 - File browser
+- Upload files to device and download from device
 - Access to various themes for the IDE and editor
 - Push your projects to GitHub (Coming soon)
 - And more..